soroush-paidar/hellojin/readme.md

 * also trying to add stuff like using the chat logs + prior convos as context
 * right now the llm im using to automate functions based on input is kinda wonky so i have to train it on data
 * ^^ working on a dataset to train it on: https://huggingface.co/datasets/swooush/jins-dataset

+## **currently working on:**

+* developing a dataset to retrain the function selection model (probably gonna replace the model as well)
+* fix document input
+* get camera input working
+* add model to actually use inputs